AccelByte/ags-extend-sdk-mcp-server/README.md

 4. Open your project directory in Cursor and open `File` > `Preferences` > `Cursor Settings`, In `Cursor Settings`, click `MCP`, and make sure `extend-sdk-mcp-server` is enabled.

+> [!IMPORTANT]
+> Use the `ghcr.io/accelbyte/ags-extend-sdk-mcp-server` image tag that matches your AGS version.
+See the available image tags [here](https://github.com/accelbyte/ags-extend-sdk-mcp-server/pkgs/container/ags-extend-sdk-mcp-server/versions).

 ### Sample prompts

 In Cursor, press `CTRL+L` and try the following prompts.
 You should see that the tools provided by this MCP server are used.
 Give permission to execute the tools when requested.